piskoviste/pisek/docs/task-parts/generator.md

     ```

 ### Generating inputs
-The generator is then repeatedly asked to generated the input `input_name` from
+The generator is then repeatedly asked to generate the input `input_name` from
 the inputs list.

-If `input_name` is seeded the generator is run with:
+If `input_name` is seeded, the generator is run with:
 ```
 ./gen <input_name> <seed>
 ```
 Where `seed` is a 16-digit hexadecimal number.
 The generator must be deterministic and
 respect the seed.

-If `input_name` is unseeded the generator is called with
+If `input_name` is unseeded, the generator is called with
 ```
 ./gen <input_name>
 ```
 The generator must be deterministic.

 In either case, the generator should print the input to its stdout.

 ## Cms-old